 - Display memorable, heartfelt image(s) aligned to your cause that stirs emotions in your supporters.

-- Provide photos of the people or community you’re planning to impact with the sales of the fundraising cookbooks.
+- Provide photos of the people or community you will impact with the sales of the fundraising cookbooks.

-Don’t forget to add a small dedication to the people/community you’re trying to impact, explaining briefly who and what your nonprofit is raising money for and why.
+Don’t forget to add a small dedication to the people or community you’re trying to impact, explaining briefly who and what your nonprofit is raising money for and why.

 Provide your fundraising cookbook contributors with a shareable link so that they can distribute recipes.
-Give them a realistic timeframe, such as 1-2 weeks to send in their recipes and see how your inbox will fill up with tasty ideas.
+Give them a realistic timeframe, such as two to three weeks, to send in their recipes and see how your inbox will fill up with tasty ideas.

 Tip: Make sure to proofread all recipes for spelling errors and to ensure that each recipe makes sense.
-It’s worth trying each recipe out first by sharing the recipes with your planning committee, just to make sure that they are suitable for your fundraising cookbook and that nobody gets sick!
-Remember it’s your nonprofit’s reputation on the line, so make sure the recipes in the book are of a high standard.
+It’s worth trying each recipe out first by sharing the recipes with your planning committee, to make sure that they are suitable for your fundraising cookbook.
+Remember your nonprofit’s reputation is on the line, so make sure the recipes in the book are of a high standard.

 Finding the right price for your fundraising cookbook is essential.
 Choose a price that will be low enough to attract your supporters but also high enough to make sure you smash your fundraising goals.